 Meanwhile, the white-haired Norman is presented as the calmest of the main trio.
 In first glance, he appears to be collected and calculating for the most part.
 But this brilliantly sets the stage for when he breaks due to the series’ main hook, yet at the same he manages to cover his fear with his usual confidence, to the point of easily tricking his caretakers.

-Finally we have Ray, who unfortunately I can’t talk about in depth due to a few plot twists regarding his character, but he starts off as the cool-headed and somewhat aloof young boy (it helps that he is voiced by Killua’s voice actress in Hunter x Hunter), only to reveal multiple different sides to him ranging from manipulative to similarly emotionally broken.
+Finally, we have Ray, who unfortunately I can’t talk about in-depth due to a few plot twists regarding his character, but he starts off as the cool-headed and somewhat aloof young boy (it helps that he is voiced by Killua’s voice actress in Hunter x Hunter), only to reveal multiple different sides to him ranging from manipulative to similarly emotionally broken.

-And the series really shines when the three of them are together, as the differences in each kid’s mindset and approach to their problems compliment each other beautifully.
+And the series really shines when the three of them are together, as the differences in each kid’s mindset and approach to their problems complement each other beautifully.
 Not to mention that over the course of the season’s twelve episodes we get to see how deep and organic their friendship is.

 But The Promised Neverland also has surprisingly complex and deceptive antagonists.
 I’m not talking about the demons, though; they don’t get enough time to establish themselves as more than just hungry man-eating monsters.
 No, the real meat is in “Mother” Isabella and Sister Krone, the children’s primary opponents for the season.

 Isabella might be the series’ poster girl for deceptive characters, as she sells the image of a kind and motherly figure before subsequently stomping on said image with a stoic, almost sociopathic control and manipulation over the children.
 And indeed, she is among the series’ biggest players as she easily deduces what Emma is up to.